Mike Adams (columnist): Personal life

-Adams claimed to be a member of several professional organizations, including the Academy of Criminal Justice Sciences, the Alabama-Mississippi Sociological Association, the American Society of Criminology, the National Association of Scholars, the Mid-South Sociological Association, the Southeastern Psychological Society and the Southern Sociological Society, and the National Rifle Association.
-He had also been a Christian convert from atheism since 2000, switching his party affiliation from Democratic to Republican as a result.
+Adams was a member of several professional organizations, including the Academy of Criminal Justice Sciences, the Alabama-Mississippi Sociological Association, the American Society of Criminology, the National Association of Scholars, the Mid-South Sociological Association, the Southeastern Psychological Society and the Southern Sociological Society, He had also been a Christian convert from atheism since 2000, switching his party affiliation from Democratic to Republican as a result.
 He was married in 2003 to Krysten Dyanne Scott, a then student of UNCW, but they later divorced.

 Death

-On July 23, 2020, Adams was found dead at his home in Wilmington, North Carolina by police conducting a welfare check.
+On July 23, 2020, Adams was found dead at his home in Wilmington, North Carolina, by police conducting a welfare check.
 Release of the 911 tape from the event indicated Adams died of a gunshot wound.
 On July 27 his death was ruled a suicide.

 After his death, the UNCW chapter of the Young America's Foundation, for which Adams served as faculty adviser, issued a statement praising his legacy.